 What offers will you see?
 It all depends on the Soft Pull of your credit that determines what offers will show up for you.
 Even if you have a favored FICO score of at least 700, you may still not get matched with the more favored offers.

-Your chances of seeing good offers from American Express may also depend on your history with American Express.
+Your chances of seeing good offers from issuers like American Express may also depend on your history with American Express.
 Because I’ve taken advantage of the Blue Cash Preferred offer in the past, I no longer personally see these better offers now (my score is over 800 now too).
 So if you’ve recently applied for an Amex card for a bonus elsewhere, you may not get all the best matches on CardMatch.

 It doesn’t affect your credit, so there’s no harm in looking:

 Step 1: Go directly to the CardMatch page.

 Step 3: View your matched offers.